 It is about time that philosophy and feminism take into account such research and results.
 Philosophical rethinking, with the help of gender tools, must thus pay attention to the radical bond that is established between mother and baby.
 For the devaluation of the physical, emotional, mental, spiritual, social, and political needs, desires, intentions, and ends of mothers runs parallel to the devaluation of those of the babies.
 In my opinion, philosophy and feminist thinking must still walk a long path in order to arrive at a conception of the pregnant subject that truly is a human subject (as opposed to merely a human body).
-To reach that end, I have defended that they must question and criticize the conception of pregnancy, labor, and birth as a non-rational process that is more comfortably placed in the field of nature than in the field of subjectivity and humanity.
-Furthermore, they can warn us against the use of the metaphor of a container and its content to describe the relation between the pregnant woman and her baby.
-Lastly, they can criticize the conception of babies as being entities whose survival is best promoted through medical, technological, and institutional intervention rather than by leaving free space and time for the bond between mother and baby to sprout.
+To start with, they must question and criticize the conception of pregnancy, labor, and birth as a non-rational process that is more comfortably placed in the field of nature than in the field of subjectivity and humanity.
+Furthermore, they can warn us against the use of the metaphor of a container and its (sic) content to describe the relation between the pregnant woman and her baby.
+Lastly, they can criticize the conception of babies as being entities whose survival have shown links between antenatal stress/anxiety and behavioral/emotional problems in the child...The size of the effects found in many of these studies is considerable, although it is important to emphasize that most children are not affected ...
+These results imply that the attributable load in behavioral problems due to antenatal anxiety is of the order of 15&%...The implications of the research is that anxiety and stress during pregnancy should received more attention, both for the sake of the woman herself and for the development of her future child...Effective interventions to reduce maternal stress and/or anxiety during pregnancy should help to decrease the incidence of cognitive and behavioral problems in children...There is now good evidence that maternal anxiety and stress druing pregnancy substantially increase the risk for adverse long-term effects on the neurodevelopment of her child, even though most children are not affected."
+(Glover, Bergman, and O'Connor, 2008).